BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

-Many users back up their wallet using stainless steel metal plates that have their recovery phrase etched into them.
+Many users back up their wallet using metal plates that have their recovery phrase etched into them.
 This protects the recovery phrase from [various forms](https://blog.lopp.net/metal-bitcoin-seed-storage-stress-test-iv/) of physical destruction.
 [Seedplate](https://seedplate.com/) is an example of such a product.

 A simpler option is writing a recovery phrase on a piece of paper.
 Paper can be easily destroyed compared to steel, making this option less secure.